Protecting information in a parametrically driven hybrid quantum system: Introduction

-In this work, we propose a radically different method to overcome decoherence due to inhomogeneous broadening -- one that does not involve altering the intrinsic spin distribution of the ensemble but focuses on how information is encoded in the hybrid quantum system.
-In this approach, the quantum cavity is subjected to a parametric, two-photon drive, which exponentially enhances the coupling between the states of the cavity in the squeezed frame and the inhomogeneously broadened spin-ensemble.
-As such, any information now encoded in this new cavity frame experiences an implicit cavity protection effect.
-A clear advantage here is that by tuning the parametric driving strength, the effective coupling can be increased without resorting to the design of high-Q cavities or the use of ensembles with high spin density.
-Such enhancement was hitherto known only for single qubit systems~\cite{Leroux2018}.
+In this work, we propose a radically different method to overcome decoherence due to inhomogeneous broadening -- one that does not involve altering the intrinsic spectral distribution of the spins but focuses on how information is encoded in the hybrid quantum system.
+In this approach, the quantum cavity is subjected to a parametric, two-photon drive, which exponentially enhances the coupling~\cite{You2015,Zeytinoglu2017} between the states of the cavity in the squeezed frame and the inhomogeneously broadened spin-ensemble.
+Therefore, any information now encoded in this new cavity frame experiences an implicit cavity protection effect.
+A clear advantage here is that by tuning the parametric driving strength, the effective coupling can be increased without resorting to the design of expensive cavities or the use of a high spin-density ensemble.
+Such enhancement in coupling has been studied in other contexts, including ultrastrong coupling between a few qubits and the cavity~\cite{Qin2018,Leroux2018}, creation of entanglement~\cite{Wang2020,Chen2021a}, superradiant phase transition~\cite{Zhu2020,Yang2022} and squeezed lasing~\cite{Munoz2021}.
+Further, recent experiments have demonstrated such enhancement in different platforms, including trapped ions~\cite{Burd2021, Affolter2023, Burd2024} and superconducting circuits~\cite{Villiers2024}.

 To analyze the decoherence and subsequent cavity protection effect during the temporal evolution of the hybrid quantum system, we first look at the semiclassical equations of motion for the average photonic and spin excitations~\cite{Bonifacio1982,Krimer2019,Zens2019}.
-However, to study the protection of quantum information encoded in the cavity states, one requires a full quantum treatment, which is done using a variational renormalization method~\cite{Dhar2018} that captures the exact temporal dynamics of a mesoscopic, driven-dissipative spin-ensemble.
-This allows us to explicitly investigate any potential loss of fidelity and changes in the phase-space distribution of the encoded quantum state.
+However, the study of protection of quantum information encoded in the photonic states requires a full quantum treatment, which is done using a variational renormalization method that captures the temporal dynamics of a driven-dissipative, spin-ensemble-cavity based hybrid system~\cite{Dhar2018}.
+This then allows us to explicitly investigate any potential loss of information or fidelity of the encoded quantum state.

 The paper is arranged in the following way.
 In Sec.~\ref{model}, we look at the model that describes the dynamics of the hybrid system consisting of an ensemble of spins inside a cavity under parametric driving.
 In Sec.~\ref{sc}, we derive the semiclassical equations for the photon and spin excitation operators and study the transition from weak to strong coupling regime.
 For full quantum solutions, we present the variational renormalization group method for driven-dissipative systems in Sec.~\ref{dmrg}, and show the protection effect under increasing driving strength.
 Finally, we end with a discussion of the main results in Sec.~\ref{disc}.